taras-sych/Single-particle-profiler/README.md

 # Single particle profiler
-## High throughpu analysis of freely diffusing fluorescent particles.
+## High throughput analysis of freely diffusing fluorescent particles.

 What can it do: